|

 American Reinforcement convoys to travel safely

 along.
-The move for 5RAR was a return to the 'Warbies'
+The move for 5RAR was a return to the

-or the Warburton Mountains the name given by the
+'Warbies' or the Warburton Mountains the name

-mountain complex.
-The nickname being derived
+Tien mountain complex.
+The nickname being

-from the popular song, regularly played on the
+derived from the popular song, regularly played

-US Armed Forces Radio.
+on the US Armed Forces Radio.

 If memory serves me correctly I was acting